Strep ThroatSkip to the navigation

 - Get plenty of rest.
 Stay home the first day of antibiotic treatment.
 You are still contagious and might pass the infection to others.
 Rest in bed if you feel very sick.
 Bed rest is not required if you feel fine.

 - Take nonprescription medicines to relieve a painful sore throat and reduce fever.
+Be safe with medicines.
+Read and follow all instructions on the label.

 For more information on nonprescription medicines and other ways to relieve sore throat symptoms, see the topic Strep Throat: Home Treatment.